Main Content

 Grades K-13

-Hearts and Horseshoes, a club that meets in Farmingdale, has a good mix of beginner and intermediate kids.
+Hearts and Horseshoes, a club that meets in Allentown, has a good mix of beginner and intermediate kids.
 They explore the horse world with the leader’s horses and by visiting other farms.
-During the warmer months, they generally meet at the leader’s farm the 2nd Saturday of the month from 3-4:30 p.m.
-During winter months, they meet at Winter Run on Southard Ave.
+During the warmer months, they generally meet at the leader’s farm the 1st Saturday of the month from 3-4 p.m.
+During winter months, they move into the house.
 Field trips to different farms sometimes alter the schedule.

 Some of the members are also model horse enthusiasts who collect and compete in the model horse shows.
 Some members are a part of horse science, where they learn about anatomy, breeds, hay, grain, tack, and riding styles.
 Field trips and guest speakers help them get ready to compete in horse bowl, hippology and horse judging.